-I’ve come across yet another suburb name that part of Braamfontein was once known as: Argyle (or Argyll).
+I’ve come across yet another suburb name that a part of Braamfontein was once known as: Argyle (or Argyll).
 This was once known as Johannesburg’s smallest suburb and was a few blocks west of the old Johannesburg Hospital.
 According to Anna Smith’s ‘History of Johannesburg street names’, the Transvaal Volksraad granted Commandant Daniel Egnatius Schutte land on Raandjeslaagte in 1893.
 He acquired more land in the vicinity of the general hospital, De Korte and Simmonds Streets between 1894 & 1898.
 As such, the area was also known as Schutte’s or Schutte’s Ground.

 In June 1903 Messrs.
 Arthur Barnett & Co took over the lease and laid out the small suburb and 31 stands were sold on 26 May 1903.
 The name Argyll commemorates the fact that the Argyllshire Highlanders camped on Schutte’s ground for several months in 1902.